1itachi/software-Interview-prep/javascript.md

     if it an object we can add or delete elements but cannot reassign

 #### undefined and null
-    undeifned-> when u define a variable and not assign a value null -> we assign to clean up typeof(undefined) is undefined but typeof(null) is object
+    undefined-> when u define a variable and not assign a value null -> we assign to clean up typeof(undefined) is undefined but typeof(null) is object